 Do you have an idea of how to wrap a present that is filled with food?
 We have a box social this weekend and I want to wrap it in some creative way.

 Some of the craft stores sell table top size "shopping carts".
 They look exactly like the real thing only much smaller.
-You could put the groceries (depending on what you have) into the "shopping cart", shrink wrap and add a bow.

 I prefer not to give "clutter" - so I cover a box (eg the bottom half of a shoebox) with inexpensive wrapping paper, put the food in and lay it on a large piece of cellophane.
 Bring the sides of the cellophane up, scrunch together with a large bow (salvaged off previous gifts, of course!)Most of my gifts are consumable these days unless I know that the recipient wants or needs a particular item.